The 10 Hiking Essentials You Need to Safely Hit the Trail

 Figuring out where you are with your phone’s GPS is one thing, but being able to communicate that information with the outside world is another.
 In case of emergency, a satellite messenger can alert search and rescue and lead them straight to your location.

-There have been a lot of innovations with two-way satellite messengers in recent years.
-We use a Garmin inReach Mini, which allows us to exchange text messages while beyond cellular range with any cell phone or email address.
-It also has an SOS button that will connect us with 24/7 search and research monitoring stations.
+In recent years, two-way satellite messengers have undergone many innovations.
+We use a Garmin inReach Mini, which allows us to exchange text messages with any cell phone or email address while beyond cellular range.
+It also has an SOS button that connects us with 24/7 search and research monitoring stations.

 The inReach does require a subscription, but since we do a lot of backcountry hiking it’s worth it to us.
 You can also start & pause a subscription if you are just planning on using it for a big trip.